 Studies suggest that about one-third of ER visits are for non-emergency matters.
 An old guideline defines an emergency as a medical condition with such severe symptoms that a person with average knowledge of health and medicine could reasonably believe their health would be in danger without immediate medical attention.

 Limiting ER usage transfers the burden to consumers to self-diagnose.
 If the coverage is denied, then the patient can appeal.
 This policy results in claim denials, up to 1,000 ER denials by one carrier.
+How to pay insurmountable medical bills in the case of a denied appeal can be confusing but there are options.

 Prepare: What to Bring to the ER * Complete health insurance information.
 Bringing your insurance card provides the necessary data.
 Note, if your policy denied the service due to a missing preauthorization, appeal the decision especially if the service was due to a true emergency situation.